Salnia’s Kitchen Easy dinner ideas, breakfast favorites, and healthy recipes for busy days.

 Can I make this recipe ahead of time?

-Do I need to add extra salt?
+Do I really need to sear the roast first?

-Can I freeze leftover pot roast?
+Can I freeze leftovers?

-What if my gravy seems too thin?
+What if my gravy is too thin?

 Slow Cooker Mississippi Pot Roast with Pepperoncini Gravy